ton-org/vanity/README.md

 # TON Vanity

 A blazingly fast vanity address generator for TON Blockchain.
 Built with OpenCL and powered by numerous TON-specific optimizations.
-Check out the [benchmarks](#benchmarks) and [optimizations](#optimizations) sections for more details.
+Check out the [Benchmarks](#benchmarks) and [Optimizations](#optimizations) sections for more details.

 ## Quickstart